-The swans that visit Central Park in Manhattan and Prospect Park in Brooklyn are mute swans.
+The swans that visit Central Park in Manhattan, Prospect Park in Brooklyn, and at Wolfe’s Pond and Mt.
+Loretto on Staten Island are mute swans.
 I find them regal creatures, and enjoy watching them.
 The State of New York would like to see them exterminated, claiming they are invasive.
 I've never subscribed to the idea that you "manage" nature by killing animals.
 That seems like an arrogant, vicious human response to natural selection.

 I've done one video of swans so far, The Swans of Prospect Park.